top of page

 Nidan (2nd Dan)

-She adapted to Aikido extremely well and her rise through the ranks was extremely rapid.
-She was graded Shodan in August 2018 by Gwynn Jones Soke, the head of Shin Gi Tai Aikido Society.
-The following year she sat and past her British Aikido Board Coach level one award.
+Helen adapted to Aikido remarkably well, achieving rapid advancement through the ranks.
+She was awarded her Shodan in August 2018 by Gwynn Jones Soke, the head of Shin Gi Tai Aikido Society, and the following year, she successfully completed her British Aikido Board Coach level one award.
+She passed her 2nd Dan with SGTAA in April 2022.

 bottom of page